Some special features in St. John’s Church

 The chapel south of the transept was added around 1910.
 The Launceston Church Grammar School used the Church for its regular school chapel services from 1846-1923 while located next door in what is now known as Hotel Colonial.
 Most of the chapel’s memorials and fittings were donated by members of the Grammar School community to honour that close association.
 Notice the double-facing pulpit with its two entrances.

-The North Ambulatory
+North Ambulatory and Museum

 The Dome

 The unique architectural feature of the dome is that the walls supporting the dome form a rectangle.
 Additional vaulting, unparalleled in style, was required to carry the circular base.
 The blue and gold mosaic, designed by Alexander North, is incomplete; it was planned to face the entire dome.
 The dome was not part of the original design, and was added to the plan in 1904, well after building of the extension was underway.
 The dome is an outstanding architectural achievement as it is a round base on uneven walls, the transepts are wider north to south than east to west.
 It is partially faced with exquisite gold and blue mosaic in a Byzantine/gothic style and supported by corbels designed by North.
 The ceiling of the dome had been left rough in anticipation of attaching similar mosaic, and was painted in the 1960s.
 Vaulted ceilings in the chancel and chapel were painted in the same colour in the 1980s.
 The rough concrete in those areas is evidence that a much finer finish was anticipated – perhaps further mosaic work.
+Architectural lighting installed in the redevelopment of 2024 now adds to its beauty.

 The carvings under the dome feature symbols used in ancient manuscripts of the Gospels, of the four Evangelists who wrote the Gospels of our Lord, in the Bible: